ammar-tanwar/bloglearnbay/posts/linear-regression-in-machine-learning.md

 ---
 title: Linear Regression in Machine Learning
+stitle: "Linear Regression in Machine Learning"
+publish: "Published on"
 desc: "In statistical modeling, regression analysis is a statistical process for estimating the relationships among variables.
 It includes many techniques for modeling and analyzing several variables when the focus is on the..."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/reg.jpg"